AcalaNetwork/Acala-white-paper/README.md

-# Acala-white-paper
+# Acala-whitepapers
-Acala network white paper
+Acala Network whitepapers.
+The papers are in draft forms, and will be updated as we progress.